-- Advertisements intended to draw a beneficiary's attention to an MA plan or plans that include or address content regarding: - o Plan premiums, - Cost sharing, or - Benefit information (beyond Dental, Vision, and Hearing), - Even if the materials do not mention a specific plan by name but premiums, benefits, and cost sharing is listed in a general fashion, it now meets the definition of "marketing" and must be submitted to CMS via the HPMS portal.
+- Advertisements intended to draw a beneficiary's attention to an MA plan or plans that include or address content regarding: - Plan premiums, - Cost sharing, or - Benefit information (as of May 10, CMS considers any mention of a benefit to be "marketing").

-If your advertising materials (or ones you purchase from a lead vendor) include any language similar to the examples below, they should be submitted to CMS for review and approval:
+If your advertising materials (or ones you purchase from a lead vendor) include any language similar to the examples below, they should be submitted to CMS for review and approval (this includes Websites and Social media):

-- "you may be eligible for a Medicare Advantage Plan with additional benefits like Dental, Vision, Hearing, and with a low or even \$0 monthly plan premium." - "Medicare Advantage Plans may come with OTC and Transportation benefits" - "Some Plans come with a \$0 Monthly Plan Premium" - "Copays as low as \$0" - "you may be eligible to get your Part B premium paid back"
+- "Medicare Advantage Plans may contain additional benefits such Dental, Vision, Hearing, and Prescription Drugs" - "Medicare Advantage Plans may come with OTC and Transportation benefits" - "Some Medicare Advantage Plans may have a \$0 Monthly Plan Premium" - "Copays as low as \$0" - "you may be eligible to get your Part B premium paid back"

-Basically, any advertisement or mailer that mentions a premium, a benefit (above and beyond Dental, Vision, and Hearing), a copay, or getting your Part B paid for (even if in a general fashion) needs to be submitted to HPMS for approval.
+Basically, any advertisement or mailer that mentions a premium, a benefit, a copay, or getting your Part B paid for (even if in a general fashion) needs to be submitted to HPMS for approval.